timotejroiko/fast-zlib/README.md

 ### .close()

-Close the underlying zlib instance.
+Close the zlib handler and shut down the instance.

 * `=> void`